Aaron Ramsey: 2017–2019: Final seasons at Arsenal

 Ramsey started in Arsenal's opening 2017–18 season Premier League fixture against Leicester City, bringing the Gunner's back to level at 3–3 in the 83rd minute in an eventual 4–3 victory.
 On 22 October 2017, Ramsey scored Arsenal's fourth in a 2–5 away victory against Everton at Goodison Park.
 A week later on 28 October 2017, Ramsey scored the winner in a 2–1 win against Swansea City, slotting into the bottom left corner from a Sead Kolašinac pass via the right foot of Swansea goalkeeper Łukasz Fabiański.
 The goal meant that Arsenal manager Arsène Wenger was victorious in his 800th Premier League game in charge and also was Ramsey's 50th goal for Arsenal.
 On 3 February 2018, Ramsey scored his first career hat-trick in a 5–1 home victory against Everton.
-Ramsey scored another big goal for the Gunners, netting the second goal in their 0–2 win over A.C.
-Milan at San Siro in the Europa League round of 16 first leg tie on 8 March 2018.
+Ramsey scored another big goal for the Gunners, netting the second goal in their 0–2 win over AC Milan at San Siro in the Europa League round of 16 first leg tie on 8 March 2018.
 He made a smart run on the brink of half time, receiving a pass from Mesut Özil before rounding Milan keeper Gianluigi Donnarumma and slotting it into the empty net with great composure.

 After having one goal ruled out early on for offside, Ramsey scored a brace in the 4–1 quarter-final first leg victory over CSKA Moscow in the Europa League.
 The first a simple side-foot from a Héctor Bellerín cross, the second a brilliant instinctive volleyed flick over the goalkeeper.
 At the end of the season, he was voted by Arsenal fans as their player of the season, the second time he had received the honour.

 On 7 October 2018, Ramsey came off the bench and scored the third goal in a 5–1 victory against Fulham in the league.
 His goal was later voted as Premier League Goal of the Month for October.
 In February 2019, it was announced that Ramsey would move to Italian club Juventus in the summer.
 In April, he suffered a hamstring injury, ending his season and Arsenal career.